Cherreads

 "Well, be careful up that way," she grumbled at him in farewell.
 "Watch out for that cliff up the side of the path."
 She imagined Dustin would be the kind to scream on the way down.

-She crept closer, only to have her guess confirmed; she spotted the two gruff-looking men who usually stood guard in front of the place trying to rough up some unwelcome visitor.
+They slowed when they gained a full view of what was going on; the two gruff-looking men who usually stood guard in front of the place seemed to be trying to fend off some unwelcome visitor.

-She paused.
-It seemed her hopes weren't to be dashed so quickly; she spotted her mysterious fighter up high, against the wall of the factory, balancing himself only on the steel architectural detailings of the building.
-He seemed to be trying to peer through the window, in an odd display.
+Puzzled, she lifted her gaze.
+He hadn't been wrong; somehow, there her mysterious fighter was, up high against the wall of the factory, balancing himself only on the steel architectural detailings of the building.
+He seemed to be trying to peer through its window, in an odd display.

-She was sure glad not to have been carrying her mini-gun Pow-Pow on her back, as she clambered up the next rooftop, in pursuit.
-She halted at the next gap to cross, as she felt that she wouldn't be able to attain enough height to reach the ledge above it.
-She stole a quick glance up to where she'd last placed him, and then to her side, managing to spot an alternative way up; it proved to be a shorter route, anyway.
+She was sure glad not to have been carrying her mini-gun Pow-Pow on her back, she thought as she clambered up the next rooftop, in pursuit.
+She halted at the next gap to cross, feeling that she wouldn't be able to attain enough height to reach the ledge above it.
+She stole a quick glance up to where she'd last placed him, then to her side, and managed to spot an alternative way up, moving as quickly as she could so as not to lose too much ground.

 After she'd made it, she surveyed the elevated terrain.
 She would have to have been at the same height he was when she'd last spotted him.